EfficiencyJunky/eec-for-squarespace/Instructions.md

-## C) Setup the other basic User-Defined Variables
+## Setup the other basic User-Defined Variables
 Next we will setup a bunch of other User-Defined variables that are pretty straightforward.
 All of these variables will be created by clicking "New" in the "User-Defined Variables" section.

 **NOTE: Naming variables exactly as they are listed in this guide is a crucial step in order for everything to work.
 Thankfully Google Tag Manager should complain if you accidentally name a variable incorrectly during the setup, but try not to do this.
-Once all of the code has been copied to the custom Javascript Variables later in this tutorial, you can re-name any of the variables to be whatever you want because GTM will update them anywhere they appear in the container.
+Once all of the code has been copied to the Custom JavaScript Variables later in this tutorial, you can re-name any of the variables to be whatever you want because GTM will update them anywhere they appear in the container.
 But I recommend just leaving them as-is.**

 I'll provide a screenshot of the first one to show how to set them up and then rely on text for the rest.